roaked/roaked.github.io/content/docs/2code/1drone/_index2.md

 These observations underscored the need for controller fine-tuning to enhance reference tracking performance.
 Designing a controller capable of concurrently tracking all four references without excessive oscillations and with rapid response times emerged as a significant challenge.

-In conclusion, the developed models exhibited accuracy and reliability in predicting real drone behavior.
+In conclusion, the developed models exhibited accuracy and reliability in predicting real drone behaviour.
 Furthermore, they serve as a foundation for designing more effective controllers to optimize drone performance.

 {{< hint tip >}}
 [Advance to Controller Design Pt.
 1 Here ✌️](https://ricardochin.com/docs/2code/1drone/_index3/){{< /hint >}}